DigitalNZ/omniauth-realme/README.md

 # omniauth-realme
-Omniauth strategy for New Zealands secure online identity verification service.
+Omniauth strategy for New Zealand's secure online identity verification service.

-This Gem has been developed for the intension of using [devise](https://github.com/plataformatec/devise) as the account model with Realme SSO intergation.
+This Gem has been developed for the intention of using [Devise](https://github.com/plataformatec/devise) as the account model with Realme SSO integration.
-This Gem covers all of the SAML client requirements for RealMe intergations including the RealMe's default error messages.
+This gem covers all of the SAML client requirements for RealMe integrations including the RealMe's default error messages.

-You will need to set up your frontend login pages to match [RealMe's branding guide lines](https://developers.realme.govt.nz/how-to-integrate/application-design-and-branding-guide/realme-page-elements/)
+You will need to set up your frontend login pages to match [RealMe's branding guidelines](https://developers.realme.govt.nz/how-to-integrate/application-design-and-branding-guide/realme-page-elements/)
-We suggest you use their assets in a zip file their page.
+We suggest you use their assets in a zip file on their page.

 Getting to Production:
 You will need to complete the [RealMe Operational handover checklist](https://developers.realme.govt.nz/how-to-integrate/getting-to-production/operational-handover-checklist/) `login service` form to gain access to RealMe production environments.

-Not Using *ruby* but need to itergrate?
-Use this gem is a baseline and find a suitable Library on [onelogin's](https://github.com/onelogin) github account.
+Not using *Ruby* but need to integrate?
+Use this gem as a baseline and find a suitable Library on [onelogin's](https://github.com/onelogin) github account.

 ## Installation